Mentorship Academy of Digital Arts

-Mentorship Academy of Digital Arts or Mentorship Academy, located in Baton Rouge, Louisiana, is a high school in the East Baton Rouge Parish.
+Helix Mentorship STEAM Academy or Mentorship Academy, located in Baton Rouge, Louisiana, is a high school in the East Baton Rouge Parish.

 History

 Mentorship Academy opened in 2011 after the East Baton Rouge Parish School Board approved its charter in 2010.
 In March 2017, the school's charter was renewed through 2023.

 Location

 Mentorship Academy is located in downtown Baton Rouge, in a six-story building that once housed a bank.

 Athletics

-Mentorship Academy of Digital Arts athletics competes in the LHSAA.
+Mentorship Academy athletics competes in the LHSAA.